Finding Geometric Models by Clustering in the Consensus Space: Iterative Clustering in the Consensus Space

 where $f(\Instances, \Point) = \min_{h \in \Instances} f(h, \Point)$ is the minimum loss of point $\Point$ given the set of kept instances $\Instances$.
 It can be easily seen that this quality function returns high score to those instances which do not share inliers with any of the instances from $\Instances$.
 Otherwise, the quality is reduced according to the number and residuals of the inliers shared.

 To determine whether instance $h$ is dominant, we introduce parameter $q_{\text{min}}$, and all model instances are considered dominant where $Q_f(\Instance, \Points, \epsilon) \geq q_{\text{min}}$.
-This constraint can be interpreted as a lower bound for the number of perfectly fitting data points which are not shared with any of the instances from the maintained set in $\Instances$.
+This constraint can be interpreted as a lower bound for the number of perfectly fitting data points which are not shared with any of the instances from the maintained set in $\Instances$.\footnote{Such $q_{\text{min}}$ parameter is often used, \eg, in Structure-from-Motion algorithms (COLMAP uses $q_{\text{min}} = 15$~\cite{schonberger2016structure}). }

-In the actual algorithm, we used the MAGSAC++ quality function~\cite{barath2020magsac++} and, thus, $\epsilon$ is not an inlier-outlier threshold but its loose upper bound.
-We also tested Tukey-bisquare, Huber, redescending Huber, and MSAC losses.
-While Tukey-bisquare and MSAC lead to reasonably accurate solutions, MAGSAC++ leads to the most accurate results on all tested problems.
-The setting of $q_{\text{min}}$ is easy, $q_{\text{min}} = 20$ works for most of the problems which we tested.
-Also, instead of inserting a single instance in $\Instances$, we add multiple ones in each iteration.
-In all our tests, adding $10$ instances worked well.